 If possible, get equipment recommendations from other, experienced backcountry treeclimbers.
 Some might even loan you a backpack or tent to try, before you spend money on a new one.

-(Note: A typical load for a treeclimbing day trip includes an external frame backpack, a 150-foot lightweight rope, harness, three carabiners, throwline, first-aid kit, lunch, a couple of liters of water, compass, map, cigarette lighter and whistle.
-This sample load, using the Yates sportline climbing rope and the lightweight Ness harness from New Tribe, weighed just a couple of ounces over 22 pounds.
+(Note: A minimal load for a treeclimbing day trip includes an external or internal frame backpack, a 150-foot lightweight rope, harness, three carabiners, throwline, first-aid kit, lunch, a couple of liters of water, compass, map, butane lighter and whistle.
+This sample load, using the Yates Sportline climbing rope and the lightweight Ness harness from New Tribe, weighed just a couple of ounces over 22 pounds.
 Gear for an overnight trip, including a small tent, extra meals and cooking utensils, sleeping bag and pad, and Treeboat, added another 18 pounds to the load.)

 After just two or three trips into the backcountry, you will figure out what is needed and what isn't.
 It often surprises many hikers/treeclimbers when they find out how little equipment is actually necessary.

 Weight is usually the biggest factor.
 Beginners should tote packs which weigh no more than one-fifth of their body weight.
 Experienced hikers should carry no more than one-fourth of their body weight, and physically rugged experts should not exceed one-third of their body weight.